 Let’s revisit this popular age-old discussion of Muay Thai vs Kickboxing and get an insight into the deepening ties between the two sport scenes.
-What is the difference between Muay Thai and Kickboxing?
+What is the difference between Muay Thai vs Kickboxing?
 Which of the two is the best stand-up striking martial art?

 Styles of Kickboxing

 Kickboxing is an umbrella term for which a number of stand-up striking combat sports fall under.
 This includes the American-style, Japanese, Dutch, Chinese and of course, Thai boxing, or Muay Thai.